gto76/python-cheatsheet/pdf/README.md

 * Select 'Edit PDF' tab and add headers and footers by clicking 'Header & Footer' button, selecting a preset from 'Saved Settings' dropdown menu and clicking ok.
 Repeat the process for each preset.
 * If presets get lost, the font and the margins are as follow: Borders: left-line: 0.6, left-text: 0.8, top-line: 11.4, bottom-text: 0.27, right-text-odd: 0.57, font-name: menlo, font-size: 8.
 * Set title and author by selecting 'File/Properties...'.
-* Save in Adobe, Optimized format.
+* Save the progress by running 'Save as' in 'Adobe PDF format'.
+* Run 'Save as' again, this time in 'Adobe optimized format', so that Menlo font error gets fixed.

 Printing the PDF
 ----------------